- Pets and Animals»

 Rabbits like to chew and nibble on wood.
 So make sure you buy the wood sticks available in all good pet stores.
 As a rabbits teeth are constantly growing you need to give them wood sticks to chew on.
 This also keeps them away from your wooden furniture.

-If you keep your rabbit indoors, this lets you spend more quality time with them.
-Plus you will see their true personality emerge.
+If you keep your rabbit indoors, this gives you more of an opportunity to spend time with them.
+Plus just like cats and dogs, they will greet you in the morning.

 © 2011 Sp Greaney